yamatoxkatana/git-keywords/README.md

 *   **`chore`:** General maintenance tasks, dependency upgrades, etc. Example: `chore: Update dependencies to latest versions`
 *   **`test`:** Changes related to adding or correcting tests.
 Example: `test: Add integration tests for payment processing`

 **Linking to Issues/Work Items:**

-If your commit relates to a specific issue or work item in our tracking system, please include the issue ID in the commit message (e.g., `fix: Resolve issue #123 - User profile update error`).
+If your commit relates to a specific issue or work item in the tracking system, include the issue ID in the commit message (e.g., `fix: Resolve issue #123 - User profile update error`).